DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ![](_img/room1.png)

 Now, the room is turned **by 45 degrees, clockwise** (but you keep your initial orientation).
-Obviously, the room remains a square, but from above view, now the room shape is looking as a **diamond** (in geometry, a square is a particular form of diamond).
+Obviously, after the rotation, the room remains a square, but from above view, now the room is looking as a **diamond** shape (in geometry, a square is a particular form of... a diamond).

-By doing this room rotation, loudspeaker A becomes at left, B at top, C at right, and D at bottom:
+By done this room rotation, loudspeaker A becomes at left, B at top, C at right, and D at bottom, easy, aren't?:

 ![](_img/room2.png)